mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Instruction governs the ability to teach people.
 The skill level helps determine how comfortable the instructor is delivering new material as well as how complex of a skill may be taught.
 See Using Instruction.

 - Default: Yes
 - Skill Group: None
 - Specializations: By Active or Knowledge skill category (Combat, Language, Magical, Academic Knowledge, Street Knowledge, etc.)

+**USING INSTRUCTION**

+From virtual instructors to how-to vids, there are numerous ways to learn skills.
+There is no substitute, however, for a flesh-and-blood instructor.
+In order to teach someone a skill, a character must have the skill at Rating 2 or higher.
+The teacher can only teach up to their own Instruction Rating.
+Teaching is an `Instruction + Charisma [Social] Test`.
+Every effect on the Teaching Test reduces the time for the student to improve their skill by a day (Character Advancement).

+Instruction is also used to teach spells, complex forms, rituals, and various other techniques.
+The rules for using Instruction are a bit different in these cases and are explained in the appropriate sections of this book

 ##### INTIMIDATION (CHARISMA)

 Intimidation is about creating the impression that you are more menacing than another person in order to get them to do what you want.
 The skill may be applied multiple ways, from negotiation to interrogation.
 Intimidation is an Opposed `Intimidation + Charisma [Social]` Test against the target’s `Charisma + Willpower`, modified by the appropriate entries on the Social Modifiers Table.

 - Default: Yes
 - Skill Group: None